Logo

 On 16 March 2022, a deepfake appeared online of Volodymyr Zelenskyy calling on Ukrainian citizens to surrender to Russia.

-Volodymyr Zelenskyy has made an effort to rally the governments of Western nations in an effort to isolate Russia.
+Volodymyr Zelenskyy has made an effort to rally the governments of Western nations to isolate Russia.

 Volodymyr Zelenskyy has made numerous addresses to the legislatures of the EU, UK, Poland, Australia, Canada, US, Germany, Israel, Italy, Japan, the Netherlands, Romania, and the Nordic countries.